abinit/abinit/doc/tutorial/eph4mob.md

     as well and the static dielectric tensor $\ee^\infty$.
     These quantities are then used to treat the long-range (LR) part of the dynamical matrix in the Fourier interpolation of the phonon frequencies.
-    As discussed in the EPH introduction. these quantities are also needed for the Fourier interpolation of the DFPT potentials.
+    As discussed in the EPH introduction, these quantities are also needed for the Fourier interpolation of the DFPT potentials.

 <!--